Skate Martensville Policies

 Mandatory Helmet Policy:

-As per Skate Canada, it is MANDATORY that ALL skaters up to and including Stage 5, wear a CSA approved hockey helmet while on the ice during CanSkate sessions.
+As per Skate Canada's Helmet Use Policy, it is MANDATORY that ALL skaters up to and including Stage 5, wear a CSA approved hockey helmet while on the ice during CanSkate sessions.

-A $25 late fee will apply to all registrations after September 30th until registration closes.
-If spots are available, late registrations may be accepted at the discretion of the Club Executive.
-Requests or inquiries can be sent to email@example.com
+An Early Bird discount will apply to all registrations between June 1 - July 31.
+Late registrations may be accepted after July 31, without discount, and at the discretion of the Club Executive if spots are available.
+Requests or inquiries can be sent to email@example.com.

 Prior to the onset of the skating season: